NVriezen/ZelEngineDocs/docs/_sources/getting_started/quickstart.rst.txt

 What's Next?
 ------------
 Now that you have a working project and a basic understanding of the engine's structure, you can check out the :ref:`Examples <examples>`.

+If you've used a game engine before, you may want to check out the :ref:`Migration Guide <migrationguide>`.
+It will help you better understand what this engine does differently from the engines you are used to.